YokeYao/MLLMU-Bench/README.md

 --num_epochs 5 \
 --max_length 384
 ```
+You may need to adjust the `cache_dir` when loading the off-shelf model if you prefer to use model from local folders.

 ## More details will be provided gradually throughout this week (Including detailed fine-tuning scripts, evaluation).
 Stay tuned, and sorry for the inconvenience!